Royal Natal National Park

 The hotel no longer exists, due to neglect by the new Government.

 The main feature of this nature reserve in South Africa is the world-famous Drakensberg Amphitheater, a rock wall 5km long.
-This spectacular cliff face hosts the highest waterfall in Africa and the second highest waterfall on the Planet.
+This spectacular cliff face hosts the highest waterfall in Africa.
 This waterfall can be clearly seen from the Berghouse and Cottages windows in the summertime, especially after a good shower of rain on the mountain top.

 The source of the famous rivers, the Tugela River that flows into the Indian Ocean as well as the Orange River that flows 2000 kilometers approximately to the Atlantic Ocean, this part of the Drakensberg is fondly referred to as the Continental divide, for that very reason.